horvathi94/seqmeta/README.md

-# sequence-uploader
+# SeqMeta

-Project for formatting sequencing metadata and data for upload to multiple databases.
+A simple Python Flask application for editing and managing SARS-CoV-2 sequencing metadata and data.

-A simple web interface where you can upload sequences to keep track in a local mysql database and aslo format metadata to readily upload to sequencing databases.
+The goal of the project is to users to format metadata for upload to EpiCov from [GISAID](https://www.gisaid.org/), ENA and NCBI databases.

 ## Tips